7 Best Pub POS Systems To Thrive In 2022

 2. Off-Hours Customer Support

-Bars don’t operate during the same hours as most businesses, and you could potentially have issues with processing payments at 12am.
-Since bars are open much later than most businesses, you ideally need 24/7 support on your POS system.
-Customer service needs to be responsive and helpful, any time of day or night, so that you can get your system back up and running ASAP whenever system problems arise.
-Your POS system should also have some sort of “offline mode” that will keep your POS operational even if the internet goes down.
+Bars don’t operate during the same hours as most businesses, and you could potentially have issues with processing payments at 12 AM, so ideally you need 24/7 support on your POS system.
+Customer service needs to be responsive and helpful, any time of day or night, so you can get your system back up and running ASAP whenever problems arise.
+Your POS system should also have an “offline mode” that will keep your POS operational even if the internet goes down.

 3. Inventory Management

 A bar POS with a strong inventory management system can track the alcohol poured in every cocktail and alert you when supplies of any ingredient are low.
 They can also store drink recipes, report on the best-selling drink orders, and let you see your stock in real-time.
 The best bar POS systems can additionally integrate with third-party bar drink management software, including specialized keg-tracking software and liquor inventory management systems.
-Of course, there are also laws regulating the purchase and sale of alcohol, and you’re going to need a way track all the information you need to stay compliant, including supplier information, purchase orders, etc. A shipping integration would be a nice feature for these purposes.
+Of course, there are also laws regulating the purchase and sale of alcohol.
+You should have a way to track all the information you need to stay compliant, including supplier information, purchase orders, etc. A shipping integration would be a nice feature for these purposes.